johnhungerford/laminar-react/LAMINAR-REACT.md

 ```

 We see here a general pattern for constructing an application in a React-like way.
 Components are just functions from a signal to an element (defined in the above example as objects with `apply` methods).
 Each component function can route its input signal, narrowing the state down to the parts relevent to each of its child.
 DOM event listeners can be mapped to domain events and wired into event handlers.

+For an example of a more elaborate application see the [To-Do list app](laminar-react/js/src/main/scala/todo/AppComponent.scala) in this repository.

 ## Conclusion